Earl C. Long: Interwar period

 While in France, Long was promoted to captain in April 1917 and returned to the U.S. in June 1918.
 He was subsequently assigned to the Marine Barracks San Diego and served there until January 1920, when he was transferred to the Quartermaster Department at Headquarters Marine Corps.
-Long was transferred to the Marine Barracks Cavite, Philippines at the beginning of May 1920 and spent the next two years year.
+Long was transferred to the Marine Barracks Cavite, Philippines at the beginning of May 1920 and spent the next two years there.
 In November 1922, he returned to San Diego and, following his promotion to major in January 1924, he was transferred to the Marine Barracks Quantico.

 The 3rd Marine Brigade was formed there under Brigadier General Smedley Butler and sailed to China in May 1927, where he participated in the defense of the Shanghai International Settlement.
 Long received orders for return stateside in January 1929 and was attached again to the Quartermaster Department at Headquarters Marine Corps.
 He was ordered to the Field Officer's Course at Marine Corps Schools within Marine Barracks Quantico.
 After graduation, Long was promoted to lieutenant colonel in October 1934.

 In November 1934, he was ordered again to the Marine Barracks San Diego and remained there until the end of June 1936, when he was transferred to San Francisco at Headquarters of Department of Pacific.
 In this capacity, he was promoted to colonel in June 1938.